shicoded/polynomial-regression/README.md

 *********
 ## Conclusion
-we have two sample. in this two sample have two figure of them for show data. we show before training to get the scatter need to use polynomial. we show these figure in below.
+We have two sample. in this two sample have two figure of them for show data. we show before training to get the scatter need to use polynomial. we show these figure in below.

 **first figure:**